Evidence Trail Timeline: Owen Hamall 1841-1967 | BCG Case Study

 Canadian Census: Blended Hamall-Thornton Household

-Census recorded in Montreal: Patrick Thornton (head), Mary Thornton (wife), Owen Hamil (stepson, age 14), William Thornton (son, age 5).
+Census recorded in Montreal, St. Anne Ward: Patrick Thornton (head), M Thornton (wife, Mary McMahon), O Hamel (stepson, age 14, apprentice), M Hamel (stepdaughter, Mary Ann, age 8), Wm Thornton (son, age 5).
 First documentary proof of blended family living together.

 Significance: CRITICAL EVIDENCE of family structure.
-Owen listed as "stepson" with surname Hamil; William listed as "son" with surname Thornton.
+Owen listed as stepson with surname Hamel; William listed as son with surname Thornton.
 Proves shared household and relationship through mother Mary.

-Source: 1861 Census of Canada, Montreal, Quebec; Library and Archives Canada
+Source: 1861 Census of Canada, Montreal, St. Anne Ward, Quebec; Library and Archives Canada

 Owen Learns Iron Molding Trade